-The Morrison Government has extended the suspension of mutual obligation requirements after coronavirus lockdown restrictions were further extended in parts of New South Wales.
+The Morrison Government has extended the suspension of mutual obligation requirements after COVID-19 lockdown restrictions were further extended yesterday in parts of New South Wales.

-These arrangements will apply to job seekers in jobactive, Online Employment Services, Disability Employment Services and participants in ParentsNext who live or are serviced in these areas.
+These arrangements will apply to job seekers in jobactive, Online Employment Services, Disability Employment Services and participants in ParentsNext who live or are serviced in these New South Wales areas.

-Job seekers and participants in these areas will not face payment suspensions or financial penalties for failing to meet their mutual obligation requirements that are due, or are arranged to occur, during the suspension period of mutual obligation requirements.
+Job seekers and participants in these areas will not face payment suspensions or financial penalties for failing to meet their mutual obligation requirements that are due, or are arranged to occur, during the temporary suspension period.

 Special Circumstances Exemptions continue to be available through Services Australia for job seekers who require them.

-The Government will continue to closely monitor the evolving situation in New South Wales, and other jurisdictions affected by COVID-19 restrictions.
+The Government will continue to closely monitor the situation in New South Wales, and other jurisdictions affected by COVID-19 restrictions.

 More information about mutual obligation requirements can be found at: www.dese.gov.au/covid-19/job-seekers